percona/k8spg-docs/docs/System-Requirements.md

 The Operator is cloud native and storage agnostic, working with a wide variety of storage classes, hostPath, and NFS.

-The Operator was developed and tested with PostgreSQL versions 12.14, 13.10, 14.7, and 15.2.
+The Operator {{ release }} was developed and tested with PostgreSQL versions 12.14, 13.10, 14.7, and 15.2.
 Other options may also work but have not been tested.
 The Operator provides connection pooling based on [`pgBouncer`](https://www.pgbouncer.org/) 1.18.0 and high-availability implementation based on [`Patroni`](https://patroni.readthedocs.io/en/latest/) 3.0.1.

 ## Supported platforms